captmicr0/Canon-Pixma-IP6600D/README.md

 # Software
 The **latest** fully featured print driver available from Canon only supports Windows 7 32-bit.
 There are a few 64-bit drivers that I've tested on Windows 11 and none of them work.

 The easiest way to deal with this is to create a Windows 7 32-bit virtual machine.
+After installing the driver you can use USB passthrough to access it from the virtual machine.

 I used Microsoft's IE9 (or IE10) Windows 7 virtual machine image.
 You can find more details here: https://github.com/magnetikonline/linux-microsoft-ie-virtual-machines